The Brand Continuum

 Volatile

-Key issue: system no longer able to self-correct.
+Key issue: the system can’t self-correct.

 Can the organisation return from where it is, or will movement push it further out of proportion?